Guided Notes Template

 Step 2: Familiarize yourself

 Take a moment to review the structure and sections of the Guided Notes Template.
-Identify the components, such as patient information, chief complaint, assessment, plan, and additional notes.
-Understanding the layout will help streamline the note-taking process.
+Become familiar with the components (such as patient information, chief complaint, assessment, plan, and additional notes) prior to creating your notes.
+Understanding the layout will help streamline the documentation process.

 Step 3: Gather patient information